omar-florez/scratch_mlp/docs/index.md

 network using LEGO pieces as a modular analogy, one brick at a time:

 The below figure depicts some of the Math used to train a neural network.
 We will make sense of this during this article.
-The reader may find interesting how modular a neural network is:
+The reader may find interesting that a neural network is a stack of modules with different purposes:

 - Input X feeds a neural network with raw data that is stored in a matrix in which observations are rows and dimensions are columns
 - The weights of the neural network W1 map input X to the first hidden layer.
 Weights W1 work then as a linear kernel